NebraLtd/Helium-Guides/docs/indoor-hotspot/indoor-faq.md

 <details>
 <summary>Click to expand!</summary>

-If your issues cannot be resolved with information from this FAQs page or the [troubleshooting page](../indoor-hotspot/troubleshooting.md) then please email [sales@nebra.com](mailto:sales@nebra.com) and include the following information:
+If your issues cannot be resolved with information from this FAQs page or the [troubleshooting page](../outdoor-hotspot/troubleshooting.md) then please email [sales@nebra.com](mailto:sales@nebra.com) and include the following information:

-* Model of unit:
+* Model of unit?
-* Mac address of the unit (Shown as ETH on sticker):
+* Mac address of the unit (Shown as ETH on sticker)?
-* Frequency of the unit (Shown as Freq on sticker):
+* Frequency of the unit (Shown as Freq on sticker)?
 * How are you connecting it to internet?
-(Ethernet, Wi-Fi, Cellular):
+(Ethernet, Wi-Fi, Cellular)?
-* How are you powering the unit?
-(Included adaptor, POE, Third party adaptor): If the issue relates to
+* How are you powering the unit? (included adaptor, PoE, third party adaptor)

-* initial setup of the hotspot:
+If the issue relates to initial setup of the hotspot, please also include:

 * What make & model of phone are you using?
 * What version of the Helium App are you using?
 * Do you have any screenshots of any error codes?